-Mike Buchanan (1957-) is a British anti-feminist Men’s Rights Activist, politician, writer, and publisher.
-He was the founder and former leader (2013-20) of the British political party Justice for Men & Boys (and the women who love them) – J4MB.
-His YouTube channel contains video and audio pieces relating to his time at the party, and links to the videos of presentations at men’s issues conferences since 2014 to the present day.
+Mike Buchanan (1957-) is a British political party leader, anti-feminist Men’s Rights Activist, writer, publisher and cruciverbalist.
+He was the founder and remains the leader (2013-) of the political party Justice for Men & Boys (and the women who love them) – J4MB.
+His YouTube channel contains video and audio pieces relating to the party, and links to the videos of presentations at men’s issues conferences since 2014 to the present day.
 The many playlists are here.

 If you click on the Archives tab of this website, you’ll find a considerable number of pieces posted on the J4MB website since the party’s launch in 2013.